Incredibly, Geraint only suffered some cuts and abrasions in the crash, and is once again determined to win for the second year in a row.

 Everything from crafting the right training programme, to getting into the right mindset with mental preparation and learning to recover properly can help.

-King Edward VII’s Hospital physiotherapist Katie Colclough is also an ex-Team GB cyclist, so you could say she wears many hats (or helmets).
-She’s here to help readers understand some of the greatest risks that face cyclists and what precautions you can take to avoid them.
+King Edward VII’s Hospital physiotherapists have come together to create tips to help readers understand some of the greatest risks that face cyclists and what precautions you can take to avoid them.

 Common cycling injuries